nycdot/planningpress-plugins/media-tags/readme.txt

 Many users have been requesting a way to display or filter all untagged media.
 This is coming in the next release.
 This release is mostly bug fixes.

 = 3.0.3 =
+2010-12-16
 * More bugs fixed.

+* Fixed code to allow searches within a media-tags term.
+For example your side http://www.somesite.com/media-tags/flags?s=xxx would return results from all media-tags terms not just within the 'flags' term.
+So had to add back in some of the filters for the Where and Join of the query (yuk!).
+The search is applied in default WordPress fashion to the attachment title an description fields.
+Will try to include the alt text and caption field in some later release.

+Thanks to Carlos for commenting on my blog and bringing this to my attention.
+You can read the thread of comments here.  http://www.codehooligans.com/projects/wordpress/media-tags/#comment-71043

+* Corrected an issue with the compare of the global 'wp_version'.
+Was using the PHP function floatval but this return inaccurate value when the version is something like '3.0.x'.
+Now using the PHP function version_compare.

+* Within in the Media > Library enabled search to filter listing by Media-Tags.
+Select the Media-Tag term from the dropdown.
+Then enter something into the search and submit.

+* No other known bugs at this time.

 = 3.0.2 =
 2010-12-07